akosiorek/akosiorek.github.io/_posts/2023-03-08-geometry_in_image_diffusion.markdown

 #### Acknowledgements
 I would like to thank [Heiko Strathmann](https://scholar.google.co.uk/citations?user=QFseZ2gAAAAJ&hl=en) and [Danilo J. Rezende](https://scholar.google.com/citations?user=UGlyhFMAAAAJ&hl=en) for numerous discussions about topics covered in this blog.
 I also thank [Jimmy Shi](https://yugeten.github.io/), [Hyunjik Kim](https://hyunjik11.github.io/), [Leonard Hasenclever](https://leonard-hasenclever.github.io/), [Adam Goliński](http://adamgol.me/), and Heiko for feedback on an initial version of this post.

+Also thanks to Rafail Fridman and [Ben Poole](https://research.google/people/BenPoole/) who provided feedback on the SceneScape and DreamFusion coverage in this blog, respectively.

 ### Footnotes